 As part of a larger paper summarizing my thoughts on the Gospel, I’ve decided to outline just where things are going by way of providing this set of introductory propositions.

 P1: Our (or perhaps “my”) generation is being lost, or is largely dormant to Christianity.

 P2: This has not completely to do with Depravity in general, or even the Postmodern Ethos, though they are contributors.

-P3: Our generation is being lost, either because or in spite of a salvation centered culture that dominates American Evangelicalism.
+C1: Our generation is being lost, either because of or despite a salvation centered culture that dominates American Evangelicalism.